sitebay/docs/articles/guides/quick-answers/sitebay/point-in-time-machine-wordpress/index.md

 Getting Started with Point-in-Time Recovery

-Accessing the PITR feature is straightforward via the Site Bay dashboard.
+Accessing the PITR feature is straightforward via the SiteBay dashboard.
 Navigate to the backups section, where you'll find a timeline of your site's backup points.
-Select the desired restore point, initiate the recovery, and let Site Bay handle the rest.
+Select the desired restore point, initiate the recovery, and let SiteBay handle the rest.

 Best Practices for Utilizing PITR